elliptic-shiho/ctf-writeups/content/ctf/2016/Boston Key Party/cr5-hmac_crc/README.md

 \end{aligned}
 $$

-We got a equation for $k$.
-In addition, we can calculate right-side of equation.
+We got equation for $k$.
+In addition, we can calculate right side of equation.
 Therefore, We got $k$.
-Furthermore, we need only k to got flag. so, we got flag.
+Furthermore, we need only k to got flag.
+So, we got flag.

 Flag: `BKPCTF{0xd2db2b8b9002841f}`